beltran/dhive/README.md

 Then adding a new `SERVICE_NAME.yml` to `dhive/services`.
 Maybe adding a start script to `dhive/scripts`.
 Maybe overriding or removing some of the properties of the configuration files.
 An example of this is adding a mysql backend for the hivemetastore.
-It can be run with
+It can be run with:
 ```
 CONFIG_FILE=vars_mysql.config make all
 ```